erikaduan/r_tips/NHMRC_analysis_2018.md

 -   Differences in funding per state/ institution
 -   Research topic diversity per state/institution
 -   Most vs least well-funded research topics in terms of:
-    -   Most vs least $ per project for a topic or
+    -   Most vs least $ awarded per project for a topic or
-    -   Number of total projects per topic
+    -   Number of projects funded per topic

-Collating data from 2014-2017 can provide **addition data** on:
+Collating data from 2014-2018 can provide **addition data** on:

 -   Changes in research topic popularity with time
 -   Changes in research funding allocation (per state, per institution, per topic) over time